mpinheiro-it/Rocket.Chat_ES_Murilo_Pinheiro/README.md

 ## 5. Additional

 I was curious about setting a Rocket.CHat instace in my own computer as well.
 Therefore, I have also performed a second deployment in a Virtual Machine running Ubuntu and used NGrok to create a tunnel to expose the local server to the internet.
-My localhost server can be accesed on https://a51a-186-220-235-236.ngrok.io/. **
+My localhost server can be accesed on https://a51a-186-220-235-236.ngrok.io/.<strong>**</strong>

-  **If you would like to access the my local VM as well please let me know so I can launch it.
-It is currently powered off due to performance concerns :upside_down_face:
+  ** **If you would like to access my local VM as well please let me know so I can launch it.
+It is currently powered off due to performance concerns :upside_down_face:**

   <details><summary>The installation steps are listed here:</summary>